RukkyE/Fund-Raising-Analysis/README.md

 * __Total Donors and Total Donations By University Status__: Based on Total Donors, 748 donors attended a university while 252 donor didn't attend a university while based on Total Donations, donors who attended a university gave a Total Donation of $187,456 and donors who didn't attend a university gave a Total Donation of $61,629.

 ## Recommendations
+* I recommended that the Marketing and Communications team of the organisation send existing donors appreciation messages to thank them for their donations and also share success stories with them on the organization’s website and social media pages to inspire them and make them know that their donations are making an impact for the following insights.
+ ** Donors who own expensive cars like ‘Aston Martin’, ‘Lamborghini’, ‘Maserati’, ‘Mercedes-Benz’ etc, donated just ‘once’ and their total donations are <= $1000.
+ ** Top 7 industries with the highest total donors.
+ ** Total donations by donation frequency and gender ** Total donors and total donations by university status with focus on those who attended a university and know the value of education.

+*	For the bottom 20 states who have the least total donations, I recommend organizing fundraising campaigns and events more often in these states by sharing success stories and education funding projects the organisation are done in recent times.

+*	For donors in the ‘Sales’ and ‘Marketing’ industries, I recommend putting in place a referral program strategy that gives a reward to every existing ‘Sales’ or ‘Marketing’ donor for every new donor they refer and makes donations.
+This will motivate existing donors in these industries to ‘market’ the organisation and thus increase the number of donors.

 ## Relevant Links
 * [Tableau Dashboard](https://public.tableau.com/views/FundRaisingDashboard/FundRaisinigForEducationDashboard?:language=en-US&:display_count=n&:origin=viz_share_link)